felladrin/runuo-custom-scripts/README.md

 And what if the characters could get older over time?

 **Alt Command**<br/>
 Easily alternates, between True or False, one or more property by name of a targeted object.

+**Auto Ignite Lights**<br/>
+Automatically ignites all game lights when night comes, and douse them at the morning.

 **Auto Sheathe Weapon**<br/>
 Automatically sheathes or unsheathes player's weapon when they change warmode.